glennblank/rvg/README.md

 python gramasm.py assembles a grammar, a collection of production rules with ternary vector conditions and changes.
 In versjon 0.1, the grammar is in wh.syn. python lexasm.py assembles a lexicon of words with syntactic categories corresponding to productions in the grammar.
 In vesion 01, the lexicon is wh.lex

+### Dependencies
+gramasm.py and lexasm.py use PLY, a Python implmeentation of YACC as a tokenizer of RVG grammars and lexicons.
+See https://github.com/dabeaz/ply

 ### Running
 (Prerequisites: Python 3.9)
 To try out this project locally (after installing the files from this repository and going to this directory), execute: python3.9 rvg.py

+To recompile the grammar wh.syn (see note about PLY above): python3.9 gramasm.py

+To recomplie the lexicon why.lex (see note about PLY above): python3.9 lexasm.py

 Glenn D. Blank, 10/12/2021